chapel-lang/chapel-packaging/debian/README.md

     # or
     export UBUNTU_RELEASE=<release>
     ./<script>
-For example, use `UBUNTU_RELEASE=trusty` for Ubuntu 14.04
+For example, use `UBUNTU_RELEASE=jessie` for Ubuntu 14.04

 ### build.sh

-Builds a .deb and .dpkg for the provided Ubuntu release (e.g. trusty) from the unpacked release tarball of Chapel
+Builds a .deb and .dpkg for the provided Ubuntu release (e.g. jessie) from the unpacked release tarball of Chapel

 ### test.sh